pclubiitk/smart-contract-hub/Cumulative_Voting/README.md

 - uint256 variable winnerVoteCount
 - Function - <i>compileResult</i>
 - Function - <i>viewResult</i>

+## Versatility of the code

+The code written can be aptly modified and made suitable to cater to the need of any individual situation simply by:
+- changing the number of seats using the getNumberOfSeats
+- changing the authorization process for voters and/or candidates

+These 2 features allow the code to be used in various situations apart from those immediately guessable

 ## Drawbacks
 - In case the last two candidates get the same number of votes and there is only one seat vacant, then according to this smart contract, the person with the lower index number in the array, i.e, the candidate who has registered earlier will be declared as winner.
 So to fix such tie breakers we might have to use some external conditions.